RabeeAbuMaraq/GettysburgCampus/dining-sync/STATION_TRACKING.md

 ## Backward Compatibility

-- If `conceptId` is missing from a recipe, station defaults to `"Unknown Station"`
+- If `rowId` is missing from a recipe, station defaults to `"Unknown Station"`
 - If `conceptData` array is empty, the sync still works (all items marked as "Unknown Station")
+- If rowId doesn't match any concept, defaults to "Unknown Station"
 - Existing code without station support can ignore the field

 ## Testing